devnewton/rfm/docs/ontology/norloge.md

 [Coincoins](./coincoin.md) SHOULD find the missing date by looking in the past.

-If not found in past, [Coincoins](./coincoin.md) MAY find the missing date by looking in the past.
+If not found in past, [Coincoins](./coincoin.md) MAY find the missing date by looking in the future.

 ```
 2017-06-29T13:45:01 Shit!